 Tendinitis refers to inflammation of a tendon, usually of less than several months duration.
 Symptoms of tendinitis can vary from a burning sensation around the inflamed tendon, to aching pains and local joint stiffness.
 Sometimes swelling along the tendon occurs with associated warmth and redness.
 If tendinitis symptoms become chronic and persist for several months or more, then the tendinitis condition progresses to chronic tendinitis, also called tendinosis.

 Chronic tendinitis (tendinosis) of the Achilles tendon, rotator cuff of the shoulder, lateral epicondyle of the elbow (Tennis Elbow), medial epicondyle of the elbow (Golfer’s Elbow), hip area, and patellar tendon of the knee are common causes of “tendon inflammation” pain in adults.
-Both stem cell (SVF) and HD-PRP treatments promote natural healingof an injured, partially torn, or degenerative tendon.
-Stem cell (SVF) and/or HD-PRP treatments are indicated for promoting natural healing of chronic tendinitis (tendinosis).
-The choice of which biocellular treatment to use depends on the extent of tendon injury and surrounding tissue injury contributing to the patient’s symptoms.
-Often times, HD-PRP treatments are performed as the initial treatment for significant inflammation of a non-torn tendon.
-For severe tendinosis or partial tendon tears, a more significant regenerative medicine treatment with stem cells, SVF, and HD-PRP may be selected.
+Bone marrow aspirate concentrate (BMAC), fat aspirate concentrate (FAC), and HD-PRP treatments promote natural healingof an injured, partially torn, or degenerative tendon.
+BMAC, FAC, and HD-PRP treatments are indicated for promoting natural healing of chronic tendinitis (tendinosis).
+The choice of which biocellular agents to use depends on the extent of tendon injury and surrounding tissue injury contributing to the patient’s symptoms.
+Often times, HD-PRP treatments alone are performed as the initial treatment for significant inflammation of a non-torn tendon.
+For severe tendinosis or partial tendon tears, a more complex biocellular treatment using a combination of BMAC, FAC, and HD-PRP may be considered.

-High-density platelet-rich plasma (HD-PRP) therapy is a recommended biocellular therapy to promote natural healing, and to prevent progression of tendon degeneration that could lead to tendon rupture.
-In the case of a severe tendon rupture or complete tendon tear, a surgical tendon repair may be necessary to reattach, realign, and reapproximate the torn tendons.
-In the case of a partial tendon tear or rupture, a stem cell, SVF and HD-PRP treatment may be considered to promote repair and regeneration at the injury site.
+High-density platelet-rich plasma (HD-PRP) therapy is a recommended biocellular treatment to promote natural healing, and to prevent progression of tendon degeneration that could lead to tendon rupture.
+In the case of a severe tendon rupture or complete tendon tear, a surgical tendon repair may be necessary to reattach, realign, and reapproximate the torn tendon.
+In the case of a partial tendon tear or rupture, BMAC, FAC, and HD-PRP treatment, or a combination of the three, may be considered to promote repair and regeneration at the injury site.

-Regenerative medicine specialists at MRM advise their patients with chronic tendinitis (tendinosis) to avoid corticosteroid tendon injections for at least three months prior to having a stem cell, SVF, and/or HD-PRP treatment.
+Regenerative medicine specialists at MRM advise their patients with chronic tendinitis (tendinosis) to avoid corticosteroid tendon injections for at least three months prior to having a BMAC, FAC, or HD-PRP treatment.
 This is done to optimize treatment success.
 Local wound healing is significantly impaired in the presence of injected corticosteroids.
-Similarly, over-the-counter medications such as non-steroidal anti-inflammatory drugs (NSAIDs) and aspirin should be avoided for at least 10 days prior to any stem cell, SVF, or PRP treatment, and for several weeks thereafter.
+Similarly, over-the-counter medications such as non-steroidal anti-inflammatory drugs (NSAIDs) and aspirin should be avoided for at least 10 days prior to any BMAC, FAC, or HD-PRP treatment, and for several weeks to months thereafter.
 Both NSAIDs and aspirin impair platelet function as well as suppress elements of local wound healing.